tudelft3d/3dfier/docs/pages/getting-started/installation.md

 After generation open the Visual Studio file `LASlib.sln`.
 Set the solution configuration to `Release` in the main toolbar.
 From the menu bar select Build and click `Build Solution`.

 ### 3. Set environment variables
 Go to `Control Panel > System > Advanced system settings > Environment Variables` and add the following user variables.
-Note that the version numbers may be different!
+Note that the version numbers and the installation paths may be different!
 * `BOOST_ROOT`=`C:\boost_1_71_0`
 * `BOOST_LIBRARYDIR`=`C:\boost_1_71_0\lib64-msvc-14.0`
 * `CGAL_DIR`=`C:\dev\CGAL-4.12`